RoXuS/paper-datatable-api/README.md

 - Sort
 - Pagination
 - Checkboxes to select or manipulate data
+- Keep the selected data throught the pages
 - Filter a column
 - Ability to filter columns